SAP-archive/hana-shine-apm/README.md

 Please use GitHub [issues](https://github.com/SAP/hana-shine-apm/issues/new) for any bugs to be reported.

 ## License

-The following text should appear in the license section.

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](SAP_Sample_Code_License_Agreementv1.0.docx) or [CREDITS](/CREDITS) file.